 Registration for VRC staff

-Greeting Station
+Station #1: Greeting Station

-The Greeting station will be just located outside the entrance to the VRC.
-Greeter teams will orient volunteers outside the volunteer entrance if at all possible.
+The Greeting station will be located just outside the entrance to the VRC.
+Greeter teams will orient volunteers outside the volunteer entrance if possible.
 The Greeter’s job is to greet people with a friendly and firm demeanor, determine the purpose of their visit and direct them accordingly.
 Low influx periods should have Greeters working as pairs.
 If the influx of persons to the VRC becomes too great to justify two Greeters working as a pair, they should split up and work individually (See Appendix “E” for staffing position descriptions and tasks).

 Responsibilities

-Greeting Station Staff are to conduct the following VRC jobs.
+Greeting Station Staff are to conduct the following VRC jobs:

 If individuals are there to volunteer:

-Direct them to “VRC Staff Registration” table.

-Signal for a VRC staff member or a Runner to escort them to the VRC Public Information Officer.
-No one who is not volunteering is permitted inside the VRC without a staff member, runner or greeter escort.

-Thank them.
+Thank them

-Give them a Volunteer Instructions sheet and direct the volunteer to Station #1B Registration
+Give them a Volunteer Instructions sheet and direct them to Station #1B Registration

 Information provided by the Public Information Officer should be posted or handed out at the Greeting Station to provide current status of the response and recovery effort.

 If the individual is a member of the VRC Staff:

 Direct them to “VRC Staff Registration” table.

 If they are media personnel:

 Signal for a VRC staff member or a Runner to escort them to the VRC Public Information Officer.
 No one who is not volunteering is permitted inside the VRC without a staff member, runner or greeter escort.

 If they are disaster victims:

 If possible, attempts will be made to intercept victims at the parking lot entrance so they can be directed to the correct agency assistance location and not to the VRC.

 Refer them to the appropriate response agency.
 These locations should be known to the VRC staff as they will have been previously identified in the planning process.

 If they have food, clothing, etc. to donate:

 Refer them to the appropriate agency (except for food ordered by the VRC staff).

 Unsolicited donations of food should not be accepted.

 If there is a long wait:

 Some potential volunteers may not understand the reason for the wait and become impatient.
 IF this occurs please thank them for wanting to volunteer and briefly explain the process and ask them to be patient or to come back later.

-7) Goal is to complete this within the first one to two minutes of potential volunteer’s arrival.
+Goal is to complete this within the first one to two minutes of potential volunteer’s arrival.

 Forms

-The following forms will be distributed at the Greeting Station:

 Volunteer Instruction Sheet

 Equipment

-The following equipment will be needed to support the operations of the greeting station:

 Table and Chairs (1 table and 4 chairs)

 Pop-up tent or awning